Glossary of Terms used in the LA Progressive

 Land Acknowledgment - A land acknowledgement or territorial acknowledgement is a formal statement that a public event is taking place on unceded land originally inhabited by indigenous peoples.
 It is often spoken at the beginning of an event.
 (Source: Wikipedia)

 Latino/Latina/LatinX/Latine - describes the people and culture of Latin American descent.
 Including people from countries like Brazil, Martinique, Haiti, Saint Martin, Argentina, Colombia, Venezuela, Cuba, Chile, and others.
 This term excludes the people and culture of Spain.

 LatinX/Latine - LatinX was created as a gender-neutral alternative to “Latinos,” not only to better include those who are gender fluid, but also to push back on the inherently masculine term used to describe all genders in the Spanish language.
 The usage of the term LatinX is derived from academia and is not common practice.
 It is widely debated about its appropriateness in a gendered language like Spanish.
 This led to an increase in usage of the term, Latine, which provides a gender neutral ending using the Spanish language.
 (Source: Whiteness at Work)

 Left, the - Organizations or political parties that favor social justice and freedom and the equitable distribution of resources.
 Generally, focus on workers’ rights, social responsibility, people over profit.

-Leftie - A slang term for a person who believes in the values of liberalism and socialism (sometimes used as a pejorative by the right but not by progressives.
+Leftie - A slang term for a person who believes in the values of liberalism and socialism.
+Sometimes used as a pejorative by the right but not by progressives.